shruti222patel/OSD-iDAAS-Connect-HL7/README.md

     c.
 An acknowledgement will then be sent back to the hl7 client (this tells the client he can send the next message, if the client does not get this in a timely manner it will resend the same message again until he receives an ACK).<br/>
     d.
 The acknowledgement is also sent to the auditing topic location.<br/>

+For this learning effort we will be using output HL7 files (this scenario is still widely used in healthcare to move data from clinical systems to platforms like data warehouses and sometimes even other systems every few minutes).

 # Builds
 This section will cover both local and automated builds.